cl8n/project-loved-web/README.md

+> [!WARNING]
+> This project is currently undergoing a major series of refactorings and will not be receiving many new features in the meantime.
+I don't recommend contributing to it at the moment either if you aren't already familiar with the codebase.

 This project contains the web client (<https://loved.sh>), web server (<https://loved.sh/api>), and related tools for osu!'s [Project Loved](https://osu.ppy.sh/wiki/Project_Loved).
 See [cl8n/project-loved](https://github.com/cl8n/project-loved) for more management tools.

 ## Development with Docker